 Safety-netting is a class where students have an opportunity to complete work for various classes or do enrichment projects.
 Teachers also use this time to teach extra lessons or help students who are struggling or need more advanced work.
 Elementary students have this class with their homeroom teacher.

-Middle and Secondary students can spend this time with their advisory or a subject-matter teacher.
-In secondary, if a student is behind in any 2 units, they may be assigned to go to the teacher whose class they are behind in for Unit Recovery.
-Parents will be notified when their student enters Unit Recovery and is successfully caught up.
+In secondary, if a student has overdue assignments/units, they will be assigned to go to the teacher whose class they are behind in for Unit Recovery.
+Parents will be notified when their student enters Unit Recovery.
 Any questions about the specific assignments should be directed to the teacher of that course.
 Students who have a "D" in any course will also be placed in Unit Recovery.